 Requirements for Growing Cashew Nuts Tree

-Cashew tree needs at least 6 hours of direct sun, it grows slowly and doesn’t fruit if grown in the shade.
+Cashew tree needs at least 6 hours of direct sunlight.
+In the shade, it grows slowly and doesn’t produce fruits.

-Cashew tree needs regular application of fertilizer to grow vigorously and produce fruits.
-Use slow release fertilizer with N-P-K 8 – 3 – 9 according to the product instructions given on the packet, around the base of the tree every two months during growing season.
+Cashew tree needs regular application of fertilizer to thrive and produce fruits.
+Use slow-release fertilizer with N-P-K 8 – 3 – 9 according to the product instructions given on the packet, around the base of the tree every two months during the growing season.
 Also apply compost or farm manure once in a year, around 30 pounds (15 kg) on the surface of the soil to a mature tree.

 Prune cashew trees regularly to remove weak, dead and entangled branches and branches that are infested with diseases or pests.
 Also, cut overcrowded branches to promote vigorous growth.

 Do mulching around your cashew tree with organic matters to prevent weeds and to conserve moisture.

 Pests and Diseases